BioSTEAMDevelopmentGroup/Bioindustrial-Park/BioSTEAM 2.x.x/biorefineries/ethanol_adipic/README.rst

 Requirements
 ------------
- - Python module biosteam (https://pypi.org/project/biosteam/) and dependencies
+[1] Python module biosteam (https://pypi.org/project/biosteam/) and dependencies,

-    Note: results used in the manuscript were generated using biosteam v2.20.21, thermosteam v0.20.26, and dependencies
+    note that results used in the manuscript were generated using biosteam v2.20.21, thermosteam v0.20.26, and dependencies

- - Excel file named "_Feedstock compositions.xlsx" in the same directory path as the analyses.py module
+[2] Excel file named "_Feedstock compositions.xlsx" in the same directory path
+    as the analyses.py module